shoelim/shoelim.github.io/_pages/portfolio.md

 My primary research interests are in <font color="blue">mathematical and physics-inspired machine learning</font>, particularly learning with <a href="https://arxiv.org/abs/1312.6199"><font><i>modern</i></font> neural networks</a>.
 While there is a focus on using foundational/theoretical questions to drive advances in the science and engineering of learning systems, the theory is strongly tied to implementational problems and a wide range of very practical applications.  <br>

-On a high level, my current research is inspired and driven by the following fundamental question:
+At a high level, my research is inspired and driven by the following fundamental question:

 <font><i>Given a data set/model, a learning model and a learning algorithm, can we build a principled yet practical framework to *explore* and *exploit* the behavior of the learning model on test data, in various regimes and for various settings? </i></font><br>

-Some central themes related to the above question that I am investigating:<br>
+More concretely, some central themes related to the above question that I am investigating are:<br>
 - Randomness in/of/for robust and reliable machine learning (the "setting")
 - Implicit regularization and asymptotics in machine learning (the "regime")
 - Machine learning through the lens of dynamical systems and statistical mechanics (the "framework")
 <br>
+* I also maintain a <a href="https://shoelim.github.io/DSxML/">personal journal</a> to keep track of the progress in the research areas that I am interested in.
 <br>

 <!-- Some more specific research projects are: <br>